TransformationToolContest/ttc_website/README.md

 We currently serve the live website from our [Github Pages repository](https://github.com/TransformationToolContest/TransformationToolContest.github.io) for the TransformationToolContext organisation.
 It can take a few minutes for Github Pages to update.

-Our domain name (http://transformation-tool-contest.eu) is registered via DNSimple.
+Our domain name (http://transformation-tool-contest.eu) is owned by Antonio.
-Antonio has the account details.